meshcloud/meshcloud-docs/docs/meshstack.aws.metering.md

 title: Metering
 ---

-meshStack imports metering data from `AWS Cost and Usage Reports`
+meshStack imports metering data from [AWS Cost and Usage Reports](https://aws.amazon.com/aws-cost-management/aws-cost-and-usage-reporting/)

-The report should have the following properties
+An AWS Cost and Usage Report should be created as specified in the [documentation](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) with the following properties

 * Daily time granularity
 * gzip compression